pymeasure/pymeasure/docs/dev/adding_instruments.rst

     Extreme5000.current = Instrument.setting(
         ":CURR %g",
-        """ A floating point property that takes the measurement current in A
+        """Set the measurement current in A (float strictly from 0 to 10).""", validator=strict_range,
-        """,
-        validator=strict_range,
         values=[0, 10],
         set_process=lambda v: 1e3*v,  # convert current to mA